mmf1982/QTnetCDF/README.md

  ### 2D and 3D plotting

- Currently, only 2D or 3D variables can be plotted by directly clicking on them in the TreeView.
+ Currently, only 2D, 3D or 4D variables can be plotted by directly clicking on them in the TreeView.

- 2D/ 3D plots have the usual QT possibility of changing color map and limits.
+ 2D/ 3D/ 4D plots have the usual QT possibility of changing color map and limits.
 There is now also a "plot log" which converts the data to log. x, y axis can be converted to log with "k" and "l", as usual.

  For 3D plots, you can slice along x, y or z and use the "+" and "-" buttons to go forward or backward in the file.

+ While 4D plots are implemented (there are two slicers now, the upper one always have to be at a "higher" axis than the upper, default is first is 0, second is 1), it's use is discouraged since the whole 4D variable is loaded at once and the program might get really slow or even unresponsive.

+ For 2D plotting, instead of simple image plot (via double click), x and y axis can be set (with "x" and "y", see above) and then the z data can be set via "z".
+ Here, x and y can be 1 or two dimensional.
+If they are 1 dimensional and do not fit the data, the z data is transposed to try if the fit that way.
+A warning is displayed.
+You need to press either of the two "plot" buttons.

+ The 2D plotting with x, y and z also supports all 3 variables as 1D.
+In this case, a scatter plot is attempted.

- ## Crashes
+ # Crashes

- Currently, the program is a bit debil, it crashes:
+ Currently, the program might be a bit debil, it crashes:
  * currently no know crashes, please report and send the example file.

- ## other functionality
+ # other functionality

  * In table view, if a row(s) or column(s) is selected and "+" is pressed, the row or column is summed and the value printed in the terminal

+# Configure
+The tool comes with a config.yml file which is located in the same folder as the python programs.
+Here, default settings for the window sizes (main window and plot windows) can be set.

+The width of the table headers (name, dimension, etc.) can also be specified there.
+By default, no color scheme is used, default settings are used.
+One can change Colorscheme:
+  App: dark (from light) to use a dark colour scheme.
+The actual settings of the colors used ("white", "black", etc) can also be changed in the configuration file.
+For the plotting, any of the standard matplotlib styles (see also https://matplotlib.org/3.2.1/gallery/style_sheets/style_sheets_reference.html) can be set, or a combination.
+However, it is also possible to set your own stylesheet.mplstyle.
+The tools comes with an example.
+A complete file path to your standard setup file can be provided here.

+It is possible to supply a different config.yml at start-up via the command line:
+If this is desired, the path (including file name) needs to be passed as first argument (so before the first file to open) preceded by a "-" without a space:

+    python3.7 -m NetCDF4viewer -/home/your_home/path_to/config.yml path/to_your/ncfile.nc

+ # Nice to have, not implemented yet:
+ I collect some ideas here for implementation.
+Please contact me if you have more suggestions.
+ * Doing simple manipulations on the data before plotting, such ass adding/ subtracting...